radian-software/riju/README.md

 * Riju uses [Fathom Analytics](https://usefathom.com/) to measure traffic.
 Fathom collects very limited data and does not sell it to third parties, unlike Google Analytics.
-* Riju does not serve advertisements.
+* Riju does not serve advertisements or share data with any third party aside from Fathom Analytics.

 All of the above notwithstanding, any service that allows people to run code online is inherently risky.
 For this reason, I can't make any